VahidMousavii/user-service/README.md

 # user-service
-User Service - a SOAP based project
+This project is built using a microservice-style architecture, consisting of two independent services: User Service and Profile Service, communicating via SOAP and REST APIs.